List of Marvel Cinematic Universe films: Expansion to the Multiverse Saga and shifting approach

 Further changes to Marvel Studios' release slate resulted in over a year gap between The Fantastic Four: First Steps (2025) and Brand New Day; this would be the longest gap between MCU film releases since the gap between Spider-Man: Far From Home (2019) and Black Widow (2021), which was impacted by the COVID-19 pandemic.
 In July 2025, Feige said the studio was working to reduce its film budgets, which had increased since Endgame in part due to the pandemic.
 He said the budgets for their 2024 and 2025 films were a third lower than those for 2022 and 2023.
 Marvel Studios executives met with the creative team behind the film The Creator (2023) to understand how that film was made with a relatively low $80 million budget.
 Additionally, Feige stated that Marvel Studios had made a deal to film many of their then-upcoming films at Pinewood Studios in the United Kingdom, where several of their other films had previously been shot.
 He said Marvel Studios anticipated utilizing studio space in Georgia and New York as well, rather than California, because of those states' production tax credits.
 However, The Wall Street Journal reported that Marvel would largely forego shooting in Georgia because of its rising costs, instead choosing to shoot in the United Kingdom because it had become cheaper to do so.

+Feige called Deadpool & Wolverine (2024) the true start to Marvel Studios' exploration and use of the Fox characters following Disney's acquisition of assets from 21st Century Fox in 2019, and said every project after it would be part of the MCU's "Mutant era".
+The next MCU saga after the Multiverse Saga is expected to center on the Fox characters, including the X-Men.
+Feige reportedly had a 10-year plan for the X-Men in the MCU by May 2025.
+In July 2025, Feige said Marvel Studios was "already well into development" on the three phases of their next saga following the conclusion of the Multiverse Saga with Secret Wars.
+He said Phase Seven would be "directly impacted" by the films of Phase Six.
+A year later, Feige said Secret Wars would "establish a streamlined, simplified, single universe that audiences can keep up with.
+Some things will be familiar, but many, many things will be entirely new."
+He said the X-Men would be core to the next era of the MCU, which he called the "Mutant Saga", and noted that those characters have their own universe and "multi-stage saga" in the comics.

+Following several critical and financial failures, the studio began testing its films through test screenings organized by the National Research Group (NRG).
+The studio previously relied on "friends-and-family" test screenings at Walt Disney Studios in Burbank, California, to help maintain secrecy.
+Feige said the NRG tests yielded results similar to their own.

 Films

-Marvel Studios releases its films in groups called "Phases".
+Marvel Studios releases its films in groups called "Phases", with three phases making up a "Saga".